Accenture/mercury/extensions/rest-automation/README.md

 If you want to support file upload, you can specify the `upload` parameter in the rest.yaml configuration file.
 The default value is "file".
 If your user uses different tag, you must change the `upload` parameter to match the upload tag.

-If incoming request is a file, your service will see the "stream", "filename" and "content_length" parameters.
+If incoming request is a file, your service will see the "stream", "filename" and "content-length" parameters.
-If incoming request is a byte stream, your service will find the "stream" and "content_length" parameters.
+If incoming request is a byte stream, your service will find the "stream" and "content-length" parameters.

 ### Output stream